-For details on pairing instructions, follow the link pairing instructions in the tile or see the Servicing the Network Management Module >>> Pairing agent to the Network Module section.
+For details on pairing instructions, follow the link pairing in Management Module>>>Pairing agent to the Network M

+PAIRING WITH SHUTDOWN AGENTS

+Accepts new agents for

+Start

 Authentication and encryption of connections between the UPS network module and shutdown agents is based on matching certificates.
 Automated pairing of shutdown agents and UPS network modules is recommended in case the installation is done manually in a secure and trusted network, and when certificates cannot be created in other ways.